YOU COULD RECEIVE PAST DUE BENEFITS

 The Five-Month Waiting Period

 Now for the twist.
 The final factor affecting SSDI backpay is a five-month waiting period that applies to all Social Security Disability applicants.
 Benefits are not paid until five months after the EOD.
 For example, if your EOD was 12 months prior to your application date, you’d be entitled to 7 months of retroactive benefits.

 You Deserve SSDI Backpay—We Can Help

 If you’re disabled and can no longer work, you deserve to receive the full amount of SSDI benefits to which you’re entitled—including backpay.
 At Handler, Henning & Rosenberg LLC, we are here to help you get the full and fair benefits you need.
 We can accurately evaluate your application, date of disability, and all aspects of your claim to see precisely what backpay you should receive, and then pursue this on your behalf.
-Our Pennsylvania disability backpay attorneys have served clients throughout the state for nearly 100 years, and we’re prepared to put our experience to work for you.
+Our Pennsylvania disability backpay attorneys have served clients throughout the state for 100 years, and we’re prepared to put our experience to work for you.

 Handler, Henning & Rosenberg has always been a family business.
 It's been 100 years, and if we look into the future another 100 years, we still see our family helping yours.
 We've been around for this long for a reason: we care about our clients and our communities, and every person at our firm does everything we can to help every client we represent.